isaaclyman/pooty/README.md

 The `input` object refers to HTML `<input>` elements which accept user input.
 It is obtained by calling `this.input(string)` with a property name from the model, and has the following properties and methods:

-`poot`: A property which can be used to bind all user input to another part of the model.
+`poot(string)`: Changes the text inside the input to the specified value.

-`poot.model(string ModelProperty)`: The most common implementation of the `poot` property.
-Makes a permanent binding which will replicate everything typed into the `input` element on another property of the model.
+`poot.model(string ModelProperty)`: Makes a permanent binding which will replicate everything typed into the `input` element on another property of the model.
 Returns a binding object, which has an `off()` method that will destroy the binding.

 `validate(function ValidationFn)`: Takes a function, to which is passed all user input.
 You can chain a `success(function)` method to this, which will run if your validation function returns a truthy value, or will be skipped if it returns a falsy value.
 The function passed to `success()` will be called with the user input value.
 Both `validate()` and `success()` return a binding object, which has an `off()` method that will destroy the binding.